valooost/valooost.github.io/README.md

 Just a normal Github Page.
-Click on the link to get scammed:
+Click on the link to get free VBucks:
 [valooost.github.io](https://valooost.github.io)